schmalz/random-walker-gaussian-step-length/README.md

-A simple random walker that determines its step using Gaussian distribution.
+## Autumn Walk

+A few random walkers in autumnal colours from the Solarized palette.